 Our ability to hear helps define who we are and how we communicate.
 When everything works as it should, our sense of hearing has the power to inform, entertain and connect us with family and friends.

-When our sense of hearing begins to let us down, even simple conversations can become tiring.
-Following a discussion within a group of people requires intense effort and communication can become difficult, all of which can quickly lead to isolation and frustration.
+However, when our sense of hearing begins to let us down, even simple conversations can become tiring.
+Following a discussion with a group of people requires intense effort, and communication can become difficult – all of which can quickly lead to isolation and frustration.

 You may notice some of the following signs:

 Hearing losses are often described as mild, moderate, severe and profound.
 Whilst not entirely scientific, this simple approach to categorising hearing loss can be a helpful way to get a sense of your hearing problems.

 Mild hearing losses can be defined as being measurable with a hearing test, but either not noticed at all or only occasionally or just in specific situations.
 The person can hear without a hearing aid in most situations.

 This is by far the most common group.
 A moderate hearing loss is again measurable with a hearing test and is noticed in most or many situations.
 The person can still hear without a hearing aid if they concentrate and the speaker is relatively clear, but the problem is noticed daily.

 Severe hearing losses are noticed in most situations.
 The person can only hear without a hearing aid if they concentrate, the speaker raises their voice, and there are no competing sound sources.
 Often, the hearing-impaired person can't hear everything even if the speaker is loud and very clear.

 With profound hearing loss, the sufferer cannot hear in any situation without a hearing system and even when wearing their hearing aids, they still miss sounds.
 These hearing difficulties often require Assistive Listening Devices (ALDs), such as flashing doorbells or type-talk phone services.

 It is important to medically determine your type of hearing loss, to enable the best possible treatment for your circumstances.
 There are three types of hearing loss: